Billy Ray Barnes: Professional career

-Barnes was drafted in the second round of the 1957 NFL Draft by the Philadelphia Eagles.
-He made the Pro Bowl his first three years in the league (1957–1959) and was a key member of the backfield during the Eagles' 1960 NFL Championship team.
+Barnes was drafted in the second round of the 1957 NFL draft by the Philadelphia Eagles.
+He made the Pro Bowl his first three years in the league (1957–1959) and was a key member of the backfield during the 1960 NFL Championship Game.
 During the title game against the Green Bay Packers, Barnes ran the ball 13 times for 42 yards.
 He had a nine-yard run and key 13-yard pass reception on the game-winning drive, and blocked Packer defensive end Bill Quinlan that helped Ted Dean to score the winning touchdown.

 Following the 1961 season, Barnes was traded to the Washington Redskins for center Jim Schrader.
 He had two good seasons with the Redskins, leading the team in rushing in 1962.
 Barnes was cut by the Redskins before the start of the 1963 season because of an injury he sustained during the pre-season.

 In 1965, Barnes returned to the Eagles as a free agent, but was traded to the Minnesota Vikings for a draft choice before the season began.
 Barnes retired following the 1966 season, and became head coach of the Continental Football League's Charleston Rockets in 1968.
 He eventually became an assistant coach in the NFL, and served as Norm Van Brocklin's backfield coach for the Atlanta Falcons.

 Barnes was inducted into the Wake Forest University Hall of Fame in 1975 and the North Carolina Sports Hall of Fame in 1979.